 I closed up shop to work at Chrome River, although I still do photography.

 From Aug 2016 to May 2018 I was a Technical Support Representative Occidental College Information Technology Services in Los Angeles, CA, my alma mater.
-I worked part-time to full-time, during school and during breaks.

 I have an A.B. (artium baccalaureus, Bachelor's degree) in Philosophy from Occidental College, in Los Angeles, CA. I worked mainly in philosophy of language, semantics, metaphilosophy, formal logic, and moral psychology.
 More about that side of things can be found here.